DanielGrin31/DigitalTraining/Cloud.md

 #### Google Cloud DNS
 Google Cloud DNS is a highly available and low-latency DNS (Domain Name System) service provided by GCP.
 With Cloud DNS, you can publish and manage DNS records using the same reliable infrastructure that Google uses.
 It allows you to modify, create, and delete DNS records using the command-line interface (CLI), software development kits (SDKs), and the GCP console.
+#### Cloud CDN
+Cloud CDN caches content at Google's globally distributed points of presence (PoPs) located around the world.
+When a user requests content, Cloud CDN delivers it from the closest PoP, reducing the distance and network latency for faster delivery.
+It can accelerate the delivery of both dynamic and static content, including websites, videos, APIs, and other web assets.

 #### Cloud VPN
 Cloud VPN enables you to establish a secure connection between your existing network (on-premises or in another location) and your VPC network in GCP.
 It utilizes an IPSec connection to encrypt traffic, ensuring secure communication over the public internet.